 Custom Chatbot: Pros and Cons

-A custom chatbot is great choice if you are looking for specific features and want plenty of flexibility to make adjustments along the way.
+A custom chatbot is a great choice if you are looking for specific features and want plenty of flexibility to make adjustments along the way.
 Custom chatbots also give you the opportunity to create an in-depth conversation flow.

 It’s also important to consider the cons of choosing a custom chatbot.
 If you don’t have the technical know-how, you’ll probably have to hire a developer to build your bot.
 Depending on the features you want and how complicated your bot is, the process may take more time and money to complete than you want to spend.